wl-net/dataview-rpi-automator/README.md

 Once you have generated the private key and certificate, copy the certificate (cert.pem) to the machine the RPC consumer is operating from.

 ## Generating Authentication Token
+You must generate an Authentication Token of at least 32 characters.
+You can use openssl with the rand tool as shown below.
 <pre>
 $ openssl rand -hex 32
 493152a14843198555759262f1bd767235789aebdcc5f1b1f8f2cd3a965c8c7a